averyvery/hieroglyph/README.md

 # Hieroglyph

 Convert a folder full of icons into an icon font, ready for use on the web.
+Output is an SVG font, which can be converted to a full set of webfonts over at [Fontsquirrel.](http://www.fontsquirrel.com/fontface/generator)

 ## Installation